What is chronic pain?

 Take the next step: Make the connection.

-Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with effective treatments for chronic pain management and chronic pain support resources.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with effective treatments for chronic pain management and resources.
 If chronic pain is affecting your well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with: